It costs a business an average of more than £30,000 to replace an employee.

 In return, you'll receive several indirect benefits: happier staff, slightly healthier staff, and a selling point to aid you in future recruitment rounds.

-As we've mentioned above, employees expect to paid close to the market rate for their role and experience.
-They also expect to receive some form of pay rise each year, unless the company is in dire straits.
+As we've mentioned above, employees expect to be paid close to the market rate for their role and experience.
+They also expect to receive some form of pay rise each year unless the company is in dire straits.

 Regardless of the generosity of the perks you offer staff, they're no substitute for a reasonable level of pay and regular pay increases.